- Découvertes

 - Roll out the shortcrust pastry and cut out circles to line the tartlet molds.

-- In a bowl, mix the fresh goat cheese with the crème fraîche, honey, salt and pepper until smooth.
+- In a bowl, mix the fresh goat cheese with crème fraîche, honey, salt, and pepper until smooth.

-- Divide the goat cheese mixture into the tartlet bases.
+- Distribute the goat cheese mixture into the tartlet shells.

 - Bake for about 15-20 minutes.

-Once the tarts are baked, remove them from the oven and let them cool slightly.
-Top each tart with a spoonful of onion chutney and a spoonful of wild blueberry compote.
+Once the tartlets are baked, remove them from the oven and let them cool slightly.
+Top each tartlet with a spoonful of onion chutney and a spoonful of wild blueberry compote.

 Ingredients for 6 people